flozenstein/rpi-pico2-simpanel/README.md

 ```
 If you've made it this far, you have built a custom button box.
 All that's left is to set up the key bindings in your game.

+If you want to build a slightly different button box (version 2) using the JoystickXL library I mentioned in the beginning of this document, look in the v2 folder for the STL files and code example.
+The code is ugly, and if you're clever I'm sure you can figure out a much better way to do it... but for my use case, it works perfectly.